huaxuyu/masscubedocs/content/docs/quickstart.md

 ```

 {{< callout type="warning" >}}
-  Make sure the terminal directory is the peoject folder.
+  Make sure the terminal directory is the project folder.
 For [Windows user](https://johnwargo.com/posts/2024/launch-windows-terminal/) and [MacOS user](https://support.apple.com/guide/terminal/open-new-terminal-windows-and-tabs-trmlb20c7888/mac#:~:text=Open%20new%20Terminal%20windows%20or%20tabs%20from%20the%20Finder&text=Control%2Dclick%20the%20folder%20in,New%20Terminal%20Tab%20at%20Folder.)
 {{< /callout >}}

 ### Output